 “But at last they shall confess their sins and their fathers’ sins of treachery against me.
 (Because they were against me, I was against them, and brought them into the land of their enemies.)
 When at last their evil hearts are humbled and they accept the punishment I send them for their sins, then I will remember again my promises to Abraham, Isaac, and Jacob, and I will remember the land (and its desolation).
 For the land shall enjoy its Sabbaths as it lies desolate.
 But then at last they shall accept their punishment for rejecting my laws and for despising my rule.
 But despite all they have done, I will not utterly destroy them and my covenant with them, for I am Jehovah their God.
 For their sakes I will remember my promises to their ancestors, to be their God.
 For I brought their forefathers out of Egypt as all the nations watched in wonder.
 I am Jehovah.”

-On the other hand, Jehovah, for His part, kept His word, first by punishing the Jews as he said He would, and then, in the end, gave them the Promised Land, also as promised.
-On the basis of the executed threats and fulfilled promises, and going by the recorded history of religions, the Judaism of Jehovah has a claim for authenticity amongst the faiths of the world.
-Thus, as Jehovah settled scores with the Jews ‘here’ itself, won’t the proposition be valid that, after all, there could be no Hindu swarga, no Christian Day of Judgment and no Islamic Hereafter for man to contend with?
+On the other hand, Jehovah, for His part, kept His word, first by punishing the Jews as he said He would, and then, in the end, gave them the Promised Land, also as promised, though as Golda Meir once quipped “Moses dragged us for 40 years through the desert to bring us to the one place in the Middle East where there was no oil”.
+Whatever, on the basis of the executed threats and fulfilled promises, and going by the recorded history of religions, the Judaism of Jehovah has a claim for authenticity amongst the faiths of the world.
+Thus, as Jehovah settled scores with the Jews ‘here’ itself, won’t the proposition be valid that, after all, there could be no Hindu swarga, no Christian Paradise and no Islamic Hereafter for man to contend with?

-And inexplicably, Jehovah, in His Quranic avatar as Allah, revealed to Muhammad that Paradise is for the real for the new faithful.
-And in times to come, the propensity of the zealot Musalmans to put their lives on line to attain it, though with debatable outcome, has become the scourge of mankind.
+And inexplicably, Jehovah, in His Islamic avatar as Allah, revealed to Muhammad that the ‘Hereafter’ and not ‘here’ is all that matters for the new set of believers.
+And in times to come, the propensity of the zealot Musalmans to put their lives on line to make it to the appetizing paradise has become the scourge of mankind ‘here’.